JanaSchwarzerova/CaGe/README.md

 The CaGeOMICs app, implemented using Matlab2023b App Designer, provides a user-friendly tool for uploading genomic and metabolomic data, visualizing it, and performing prediction analysis using various methods, including linear, non-linear, and deep learning techniques.

-This work has been supported by grant FEKT-K-21-6878, realized within the project Quality Internal Grants of BUT (KInG BUT), Reg.
-No. CZ.02.2.69 / 0.0 / 0.0 / 19_073 / 0016948, which is financed from the OP RDE.

 ## Installation

 To install the CaGeOMICs App, follow these instructions based on your Matlab setup: